CaveNightingale/cph/docs/user-guide.md

 ## Using with your own problems

-1. Write some code in any supported language ( .cpp, .c, .rs, .python).
+1. Write some code in any supported language ( .cc .c, .rs, .python).

 1. Launch the extension: Press `Ctrl+Alt+B` to run them.
 Or, use the 'Run Testcases' button from the activity bar ( in the bottom).